 - Costs for scooter rental: 4$ per day

 Internet access in Indonesia

-Internet access in Indonesia is almost everywhere available and usually fast.
+Internet access in places like Bali is almost everywhere available and usually fast.
 As most of the cafes are offering free high-speed WiFi, we typically use this kind of internet connection in the first place.